 In many cases, this was because applicants were on the wrong payment plan for the wrong period of time.

-In order to qualify for PSLF, you had to make 120 payments (monthly payments for ten years) on an income-driven repayment plan: PAYE, REPAYE, IBR or ICR.
+In order to qualify for PSLF, you had to make 120 payments (monthly payments for ten years) on an income-driven repayment plan: PAYE, REPAYE, IBR, or ICR.

 If you had made payments on a Standard Repayment Plan, you could switch to an income-driven plan before you had made the full 120 payments and still qualify.

 PSLF is just one forgiveness program.
-Other than those who enter a career in public service, teachers, the disabled and those whose schools closed prior to the completion of their course of study have access to programs that could potentially be rid them of all or a portion of their student loan debt.
+Other than those who enter a career in public service, teachers, the disabled, and those whose schools closed prior to the completion of their course of study have access to programs that could potentially rid them of all or a portion of their student loan debt.

 Should I Take Out Student Loans?

+So, at the end of the day, we hear it a lot, “are student loans even worth it?”
 While repaying student loans at the beginning of your career isn’t ideal, a college education has proven valuable on average to the general population.

 Borrow wisely and calculate your own anticipated return on investment on your degree as not everyone will monetarily benefit from that hard-earned piece of paper.